 Critical summaries are all welcome, because I would like to make huge improvements for future editions.

-I will add brand new reviews for the 3rd edition when it is published in middle September 2017.
+I will add brand new reviews for the 3rd edition in due course by the end of 2017 and beyond.

-At OCLC website for FirstSearch Database, you can preview and sample several pages of the 2nd edition of Library world Records here:
+At OCLC website for FirstSearch Database, you can preview and sample several pages of the 3rd edition of Library World Records here: